graphiks/Port-Windows-11-Raphael/guide/dualboot.md

 > This method does not require root, but is not really recommended as it is quite slow and unreliable.

 > [!NOTE]
-> If you followed the main guide, you should already have done this.
+> If you followed the main guide, you should already have done this, making the following steps obsolete.

 - Boot to TWRP and back up your Android boot image using the Backup button.
 > Name this backup "Android"